Team Building and Corporate Groups

-Double JJ Resort specializes in corporate outings and retreats.
-Whether your goal is team building for key personnel or a fun-filled getaway for doing a job well done, we can put together a package to meet your needs.
-We have plenty of function space and 1,200 acres of fun things to do that will keep people talking about your event for years to come.
+Double JJ Resort specializes in corporate outings, retreats, and team-building activities for groups of 35 or more.
+Our specialists can put together a customized package to meet your needs.
+With function spaces to fit all sizes, settings and 1,200 acres of fun things to do… your group will be talking about your event for years to come.

 The Double JJ Ranch, Waterpark and Golf Resort have many opportunities for you to work and grow with your team.
 We offer a comprehensive menu of strategically-designed games, challenges and adventures.